Develop genuine skill, understanding and confidence, and take your practice to a professional level with our MA Design.

 Trimester two

-Maintaining an experimental approach, you'll consolidate what you are leaning and begin to narrow your focus within your chosen pathway or subject area.
+Maintaining an experimental approach, you'll consolidate what you are learning and begin to narrow your focus within your chosen pathway or subject area.
 Academic staff will help you evaluate your development and refine your approach to support your project outcome.
 You’ll be encouraged to scrutinise the way in which your project functions and engages its audience.
 With help from our excellent subject specialists, technical demonstrators and technicians, you will hone the conceptual, technical aesthetic and contextual components of your project.

 Trimester three